michaelgrosner/tribeca/README.md

 Runs on the latest node.js (v7 or v8).
 Persistence is achieved using a built-in server-less SQLite C++ interface.
 Installation via Docker is supported, but manual installation in a dedicated Debian 8, CentOS 7 or macOS 10.12 instance is recommended.

 ![Web UI Preview](https://raw.githubusercontent.com/ctubio/Krypto-trading-bot/master/dist/img/web_ui_preview.png)

+The web UI is compatible with most web browsers/devices/resolutions, but Chrome at 1600px is recommended.
+Doesn't require configuration of any web server (unless installed behind your own reverse proxy).

 ### Compatible Exchanges